The Affordance of a Boundary:

 Krzysztof Nawratek, Granice, Interfejsy, Infrastruktura, Autoportret, 2020

-The study investigates a design method in which the spatial experience is conceptualised by a visual narrative brought about by a sequence of specific architectural moments.
-Consequently, scripting the experience of liminality and the formation of thresholds lies at the core of the tested concept development approach.
-Proposed strategy positioning a narrative of progression through the space as pivotal to the design development.
-This shapes the form and porosity of the building, the functional layout, and, by defining a versatility of connections to the outer realm, provides affordance for a manifold of specific activities and behaviours.
-As Beisswenger writes in relation to Le Corbusier’s Promenade Architecturale, in order to appreciate the spatial experience through movement, one has to “challenge the perspective of visualising spaces or representing the design from the point of view of a single immobile viewer.”
+The study investigates a design method that conceptualises spatial experience through avisual narrative shaped by a sequence of specific architectural moments.
+Accordingly, scripting the experience of liminality and the formation of thresholds lies at the core of the concept development approach.
+The proposed strategy places a narrative of progression through space as pivotal to the design development.
+This approach informs the form and porosity of the building, the functional layout, and, by defining a versatility of connections to the outer realm, provides affordance for a manifold of specific activities and behaviours.
+As Beisswenger writes in relation to Le Corbusier’s Promenade Architecturale, to appreciate the spatial experience through movement, one has to “challenge the perspective of visualising spaces or representing the design from the point of view of a single immobile viewer”(Beisswenger, 2021).

 The research mind map.